-ACCE will check the details about the Placement provider given in the application form and will send to them to fill in a Health and Safety Employer vetting form, this may vary between ACCE institutions.
-Each Placement provider is responsible for: Undertaking the necessary risk assessments, Health and safety checks, providing the necessary insurance cover or arranging for the students concerned to do so.
+ACCE will check the details of the Placement provider given in the application form and will send to them to fill in a Health and Safety Employer vetting form; this formmay vary between ACCE institutions.
+Each Placement provider is responsible for: Undertaking the necessary risk assessments; Health and safety checks; providing the necessary insurance cover or arranging for the students concerned to do so.

-ACCE DTP will make sure that you are provided with Placement induction feedback form, which you need to return within two weeks of the start of your placement.
+ACCE DTP will make sure that you are provided with a Placement induction feedback form, which you need to return within two weeks of the start of your placement.